twisted/towncrier/docs/cli.rst

 Build the combined news file from news fragments.
 ``build`` is also assumed if no command is passed.

-If there are no news fragments (including an empty fragments directory), a notice of "no significant changes" will be added to the news file.
+If there are no news fragments (including an empty fragments directory or a non-existent directory), a notice of "no significant changes" will be added to the news file.

 By default, the processed news fragments are removed using ``git``, which will also remove the fragments directory if now empty.